Xinyuan-LilyGO/LILYGO_wiki/docs/get_started/en/Wearable/T-Glass/T-Glass.md

 ## Module Information and Specifications
 ### Description

-There are two versions of T-Glass: the initial preview version and the updated T-Glass V2 (which uses an improved prism reflection method).
+>!There are two versions of T-Glass: the initial preview version and the updated T-Glass V2 (which uses an improved prism reflection method).
 The only difference between them lies in the display method—the hardware remains identical.

-T-Wristband and T-Glass share the same hardware, but due to differences in the enclosure design, the viewing area differs.
+>T-Wristband and T-Glass share the same hardware, but due to differences in the enclosure design, the viewing area differs.

-LilyGO T-Wristband and T-Glass rely on LVGL v8.4.x.
+>LilyGO T-Wristband and T-Glass rely on LVGL v8.4.x.
 Currently, LVGL v9.0 has been released.
 If you encounter compilation errors, please ensure that your LVGL version is v8.4.x.

-The visual display size of T-Wristband and T-Glass differs from the actual screen size.
+>The visual display size of T-Wristband and T-Glass differs from the actual screen size.
 All examples are built upon the LVGL graphics framework.
 Other graphics libraries such as TFT_eSPI are not supported for these devices.

 <img src="./assets/T-Glass-point-en.jpg" alt="summary" width=100%>